yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 2. **Code Interpreters**: Execute Python code safely using Python and Docker interpreters
 3. **Search Tools**: Access information from the web using Wikipedia and Google search tools
 4. **File Operations**: Handle file reading and writing with special support for different file formats
-5. **Browser Automation**: Control web browsers to interact with websites and web applications
+5. **Browser Automation**: Control web browsers using both traditional Selenium-based automation and AI-driven natural language automation
 6. **MCP Tools**: Connect to external services using the Model Context Protocol

 By the end of this tutorial, you'll understand how to leverage these tools in your own agents and workflows.